Wicked (2024 film): Filming

-Although media sources described Wicked as a prequel to Metro-Goldwyn-Mayer's The Wizard of Oz (1939), it legally could not be considered as such.
-The Wizard of Oz is under copyright protection by Warner Bros., who also owns the rights to elements such as the ruby slippers worn by Judy Garland, the swirling design of the yellow brick road in Munchkinland, and even the shade of green used for the Wicked Witch of the West's skin.
-While producing Wicked, Universal enlisted a copyright expert to ensure that any references to The Wizard of Oz didn't verge on infringement.
-The slippers eventually worn by Dorothy were changed from ruby to silver (as they were in L. Frank Baum's The Wonderful Wizard of Oz), while Cynthia Erivo and SFX makeup artist David Stoneman developed a shade of green makeup (nicknamed "Cynthia Green" after Erivo) that was subtly different from the one used on Margaret Hamilton in the 1939 film; Hamilton's chin mole couldn't be used as well.
-The expert also verified the designs of Munchkinland and the Emerald City so they weren't too close in appearance to their counterparts in the 1939 film.

 Post-production and visual effects

-On February 6, 2024, it was confirmed that Industrial Light & Magic and Framestore provided the visual effects with Pablo Helman serving as production visual effects supervisor, and that post-production work was in progress, with Chu working remotely with editor Myron Kerstein via communication through the newly released Apple Vision Pro.

-Throughout editing, Kerstein felt emotionally connected to the film and its story, particularly during post-production work on the Ozdust Ballroom and "Defying Gravity" sequences, while reflecting on the former scene: "We always felt like the Ozdust Ballroom was basically the set piece we had to get right, because if that didn't work, the rest of the movie was going to fall apart."
+Industrial Light & Magic and Framestore provided the visual effects for Wicked, with Pablo Helman serving as the production visual effects supervisor.
+On February 6, 2024, it was confirmed that post-production work was in progress, with Chu working remotely with editor Myron Kerstein via with the newly released Apple Vision Pro.
+Throughout editing, Kerstein felt emotionally connected to Wicked and its story, particularly during post-production work on the Ozdust Ballroom and "Defying Gravity" sequences.
+Reflecting on the former scene, he stated: "We always felt like the Ozdust Ballroom was basically the set piece we had to get right, because if that didn't work, the rest of the movie was going to fall apart."
 The sequence involved watching the entireties of every ten-minute-long take of Elphaba and Glinda's dance duet and picking the right portions that provoked the most emotional response.
 Editing on the entire film was done through Avid Media Composer.

 Wicked has 2,200 visual effects shots.
-Team Aspect handled the film's main-on-end title sequence and motion design, using 1930s stylization in homage to Metro-Goldwyn-Mayer's The Wizard of Oz; this included a recreation of the 1937 Universal logo at the start of the film, along with onscreen typography for the title and "To be continued" cards similar to the font used in the MGM film.
-Post-production was completed on September 19, 2024.
+Team Aspect handled the main-on-end title sequence and motion design, using 1930s stylization in homage to Metro-Goldwyn-Mayer's film The Wizard of Oz (1939); this included a recreation of the Universal logo at the start, along with onscreen typography for the title and "To be continued" cards similar to the font used in The Wizard of Oz.